S1SYPHOS/Jekyll-Susy-Starter-Kit/README.md

 **It's possible to get started even quicker - with `bundle exec jekyll serve`**

 ## Special Thanks
 I'd like to thank everybody that's making great software - you people are awesome.
+Also I'm always thankful for feedback and bug reports :)